Setting Up Dev Environment

 NeoVim: Often referred to as “Vim on steroids,” but I found using Visual Studio Code with Vim keybindings extension offers a similar experience without the setup complexities of NeoVim.

-My preference is using Visual Studio Code with Vim keybindings for a seamless coding experience.
+My preference is using Visual Studio Code

-2. Tools for Planning:
+2. Tools for Note Taking:

 Planning can be a hurdle for many developers, and I’ve had my struggles as well.